Queen Ansun

-Queen Ansun (27 April 1445 – 12 February 1499) of the Cheongju Han clan, was the second wife and queen consort of King Yejong, the 8th Joseon monarch.
-She was queen consort from 1468, until her husband's death in 1469, after which she was honoured as Queen Dowager Inhye during her adoptive son, King Seongjong's reign, and later as Grand Queen Dowager Inhye during her grandnephew, King Yeonsangun's reign.
+Queen Ansun (27 April 1445 – 12 February 1499) of the Cheongju Han clan, was the second wife of King Yejong, the eighth monarch of Joseon.
+She was queen of Joseon from 1468 until her husband's death in 1470.
+She was then styled as Queen Dowager Inhye during the reign of her adoptive son, King Seongjong, and as Grand Queen Dowager Inhye during the reign of her adoptive grandson, the tyrannical Yeonsangun.